Trump urges the EU to impose 100% prices on China, India; The United States and India accept talks - ExBulletin

 At the same time, Trump said that the United States and India agreed to resume commercial negotiations after weeks of back and forth on the purchase of Russian oil by India.

-I am happy to announce that India and the United States of America are negotiations pursued to fight against trade barriers between our two nations, Trump wrote on social networks on Tuesday.
+I am happy to announce that India and the United States of America are negotiations pursued to combat trade barriers between our two nations, Trump wrote on social networks on Tuesday.

 The Prime Minister of India, Narendra Modi, replied on X saying that he was convinced that commercial negotiations “will unlock the unlimited potential of the India-US partnership”.